PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 tests, occurrence targets, affine post-ADD, absolute-final normalization, architecture, core, pass-efficiency, and TensorFlow import blocking sequentially.
 Commit and push only; do not create or update a pull request.

+## Absolute-final InstanceNorm post-bias implementation checkpoint

+Only the fourth direct InstanceNorm post-transpose bias/add call now assigns its unchanged result to `_absolute_final_instancenorm_post_bias_stats`.
+The first two direct calls remain expressions and the third retains its distinct `_pre_terminal_affine_instancenorm_post_bias_stats` target.

+The staged raw counter is complete because the owner prunes only after a positive rewrite.
+It remains observation-only: no new reconciliation decision, tensor-count proxy, pass invocation, graph scan, or artifact-producing action was added.
+The absolute-final affine post-ADD owner still runs immediately before it, and the normalization/attention pair still runs immediately after it with the same ModelIR and Session LayoutState.

+The first focused run produced `79 passed, 1 failed`; the failure was a stale occurrence-target expectation that still required the fourth call to be an expression.
+After updating that contract, focused coverage produced `80 passed`.
+The first expanded sequential gate produced `1199 passed, 1 failed`;
+the remaining failure was a stale architecture boundary expectation.
+After correcting that exact boundary, focused coverage produced `9 passed`, and the expanded sequential gate completed with `1200 passed`.
+Ruff, Python bytecode compilation, and whitespace validation pass.

+At resume, characterize the immediately preceding absolute-final `_optimize_transpose_mul_posttranspose_add_nhwc_chains` occurrence.
+Keep it distinct from the already staged pre-terminal affine post-ADD occurrence, and confirm its positive-only pruning contract before considering an `_absolute_final_affine_post_add_stats` target.
+Commit and push only; do not create or update a pull request.